timmolderez/jumpcut-aliases/README.md

 - [Download](http://timmolderez.be/builds/jumpcut/) the Jumpcut binary.
 (If there is no release for your platform, you can also [compile](#development) Jumpcut.)
 - Open your profile script file.
 On Linux, your Bash profile script should normally be `~/.bashrc`.
 On Mac OS X, it should be `~/.bash_profile`.
-- Once you've opened the profile script, add the following snippet of code at the end:
+- Once opened, add the following snippet of code at the end:

 ```bash
 function j {